-Congratulations on your purchase of the DCS-2132L HD Wireless N Cube Network Camera.
-The DCS-2132L is a versatile and unique solution for your small office or home.
-Unlike a standard webcam, the DCS-2132L is a complete system with a built-in CPU and web server that transmits high quality video images for security and surveillance.
-The DCS-2132L can be accessed remotely, and controlled from any PC/Notebook over your local network or through the Internet via a web browser.
-The simple installation and intuitive web-based interface offer easy integration with your Ethernet/Fast Ethernet or 802.11n/g wireless network.
-The DCS-2132L also comes with remote monitoring and motion detection features for a complete and cost-effective home security solution.
+Unlike a standard webcam, the DCS-2230L is a complete system with a built-in CPU and web server that transmits high quality video images for security and surveillance.
+The DCS-2230L can be accessed remotely, and controlled from any PC over your local network or through the Internet via a web browser.
+It also comes with the D-Link D-ViewCamTM software bundle that allows you to manage multiple network cameras using remote monitoring, scheduling, recording, motion detection, and notifications for a complete and cost-effective home security solution.